Peter-Schorn/SpotifyAPI/README.md

     )
 )
 ```

-Next, create the authorization URL that will be opened in a browser (or web view):
+Next, create the authorization URL that will be opened in a browser (or web view).
+When opened, it displays a permissions dialog to the user.
+The user can then choose to either authorize or deny authorization for your application.
 ```swift
 let authorizationURL = spotify.authorizationManager.makeAuthorizationURL(
     redirectURI: URL(string: "Your Redirect URI")!,